HERSTMONCEUX - GENERATING WORKS

 In the UK and around the world, 2035 is a target agreed by the Paris Accord in 2015, as such in Europe they are doing their best to phase out petrol and diesel powered coffin makers, halting all such sales.
 Lithium batteries power most EVs today, with hydrogen fuel cells being forecast as the eventual winner to make use of green hydrogen for Smarter Cities.

-Historic England (formerly English Heritage) is notoriously behind the curve in keeping up with modern history, their hands being full coping with the thousands of ruins all over the land.
-There were only 3 buildings in England that were recorded on a survey in 1999 that included electricity.
+Accordingly, there were only 3 buildings in England that were recorded on a survey in 1999 that included electricity.
 The other two were Rudyard Kipling's house at Burwash (Batemans), that had a small waterwheel driven dynamo to power 10 light bulbs in the house, and Battersea Power Station (1929-1935 and 1955) in London.
 None of these had any kind of load levelling.
 And Herstmonceux was the earliest to provide electricity to the public via a network of underground and overhead cables, to qualify as part of the developing National Grid.

 RURAL ELECTRICITY SUPPLIES - A National gas engine of 36 horsepower, single cylinder, with a generator clearly visible on the right hand side of the crankshaft.
 An engine near identical to this one was fitted at Herstmonceux.
 This one being at Mr de Roemer's aviation factory at the Crumbles, Eastbourne.
 Famous visitors include: Lord & Lady Gage, Lord & Lady Hailsham and Lord & Lady Shawcross.